Stolen Kisses: Plot

-Antoine's detective friend teaches him the tricks of trade.
-One day while following someone, Antoine runs into Colette (the object of his infatuation in Antoine and Colette) who has married a man named Albert Tazzi and has a child.
+Antoine's detective friend teaches him the tricks of his trade.
+One day while following someone, Antoine runs into Colette (the object of his infatuation in Antoine and Colette) who has married a man named Albert Tazzi and had a child.

 The job, however, separates Antoine from Christine, as trying to pay attention to her and shadow people at the same time starts to be too much for him.
 One evening, Georges Tabard, the owner of a shoe store, visits the agency wanting to find out why no one seems to like him.
 Despite never having worked in a store and being quite clumsy, Antoine poses as a stock boy to solve that mystery.
 Soon, he falls for Georges's wife, Fabienne, who willingly seduces him.
 Smitten with her and seeing his current romantic situation as hopeless, Antoine breaks up with Christine, saying he has never "admired" her.
 The agency starts to suspect that Fabienne is cheating on their client, and Antoine is forced to come clean.
 The same day he is fired from the agency, his detective mentor passes away.

 Antoine eventually becomes a TV repairman and avoids Christine at all costs.
-One day, his poor driving skills make him crash a van into the car of Christine's dad.
+One day, his poor driving skills crash his work van into Christine's dad's car.
 However, no one is harmed.
 Christine's dad forgives him and later talks to his daughter about Antoine's new job.
-To win him back, Christine deliberately disables her TV and calls Antoine's company for repairs while her parents are away.
+To win him back, Christine deliberately disables her TV and calls Antoine's company for repairs, while her parents are away.
 The company sends Antoine, whose lack of skills makes him try for hours to fix a TV that is only missing a tube.
 Taking advantage of this opportunity, Christine reconciles with Antoine, and the two have sex.
 The next morning, without saying a word, Antoine proposes to her, and she accepts.